 The Market has several floors packed with farmers and other citizens selling fresh produce and typical products from the region around a large central courtyard.
 This immense and decayed structure holds the essence of the city and is a great place to discover the “real Porto” and the essence of the city has been perfectly preserved.

 Moreover, there are numerous traditional and authentic shops around the Market, chiefly fishmongers specialized in cod that are worth exploring.

-If you’re not looking for fresh produce, you probably won’t purchase anything in the Market, however it is worth visiting and enjoying its nostalgic atmosphere.
+If you’re not looking for fresh produce, you probably won’t purchase anything in the Market, however it's still well worth visiting and enjoying its nostalgic atmosphere.

 Metro: Bolhao, lines A, B, C, E.